 - Act to improve their lives, relationships and communities.

-As with the ancient Greek, Roman and Jewish pedagogues, conversation and dialogue remains central to practice.
+As with the ancient Greek, Roman and Jewish pedagogues, conversation and dialogue remain central to practice.
 Similarly, today’s practitioners tend to be concerned with the whole person; with what the great educator Johann Heinrich Pestalozzi (1746-1827) once described as head, hands, and heart.
 Crucially, this holistic mindset does not stop with the individual.
 Pedagogues and informal educators also look to the communities of which people are a part, and the world in which they live.

 Social pedagogy locates these processes in awareness of the social nature of living.
 Like informal education, it looks to the experiences and relationships of everyday life, and what might call people’s lifeworld (Lebenswelt).
 Here, following Jürgen Habermas (1987), we use lifeworld to describe the taken-for-granted practices, roles, social meanings that allow for shared understanding and interaction.
 Crucially, social pedagogy also makes sociality – connection, community and mutual aid – a core aim.